thomas-white-ucf/spotify-file-changes/README.md

 ## Time Invested no this Interview Exercise / Thoughts

+(update- fixed remove and add spotify playlist methods + 30 min)

-(update-) Another half hour of Time Invested, and the functionality of adding playlist / removing will be solved.
+(prior to update-) Another half hour of Time Invested, and the functionality of adding playlist / removing will be solved.
 Issue encountered - I did not initially build out robust enough.
 After adding UserPlaylists, I then tried to edit the UserPlaylist again to remove playlists.
 Need to redesign my update playlists methods to fix this.

 This Exercise was a Great introduction to BuildBook.
 Project scope was realistic, with stated parameters for success.